 Research will include characterizing the metalloproteome of heterotrophic bacteria, including the pathogen Pseudomonas aeruginosa, in relation to varying metal and environmental gradients.
 Research results will be interpreted in biomedical and environmental contexts.
 The position will entail work with bacterial cultures, bacterial genetics, protein extraction, native chromatographic separations, enzyme assays, protein overexpression, informatics and data analysis, and plasma and electrospray mass spectrometry.
 Experience in these areas would be useful, although training will be provided.

 Education & Experience:

-Position may include field workWHOI is a federal contractor required to comply with Executive Order 14042.
-As such, WHOI has enacted a Mandated COVID19 vaccination policy effective December 8, 2021 where you must register your vaccination status in order to begin your employment.
-The registration process entails confidentially submitting a vaccination card and/or your vaccination status or requesting to engage in the interactive exemption process for either a medical or religious reason.
+Position may include field workWHOI has a mandatory COVID-19 vaccination policy in effect, where you must register your full vaccination status [vaccination plus booster] in order to begin your employment.
+The registration process is confidential and entails submitting your official vaccination records, or requesting to engage in the interactive exemption process for either a medical or religious reason.

 Physical duties for this position include but are not limited to occasional/prolonged standing/walking.
 Visual requirements to include depth perception.
 This position may be exposed to laboratory chemicals and solvents.
 Physical duties are subject to change.